EB-CDPHE/Data-requests/Historical case counts by status/README.md

 ## Background
 This data request came from CDC Aggregate Date team that requested historical data update for Colorado.
-Here is the [email]().
-The original request came in ??, 2021.
-I was tasked with in on September 22, 2021.
+Here is the [email](./CDC_email.pdf).
+The original request came in August 3, 2021.
+I was tasked with it on September 22, 2021.
 Data needs to address:
 1. Which non-public schools are most impacted by COVID19?
 2. What is the economic impact of COVID19 in these communities?